Forrest Blue: Early life

 Blue was born in Marfa, Texas on September 7, 1945.
 He spent his teenage years in Tampa, Florida where his family moved after his father, a United States Army captain, retired there.
 A 1963 graduate of George D. Chamberlain High School, he made the National Honor Society and starred on the varsity teams in football, baseball, track and basketball.
 He was a member of the Florida High School Athletic Association (FHSAA) Class AA football champions in 1961.
 He eventually was inducted into the Tampa Sports Hall of Fame in 1993 and named the sixth-best football player ever from Hillsborough County, Florida by the St. Petersburg Times in 1999.

 College career

 Blue was a three-year letterman as a center for the Auburn Tigers from 1965 through 1967 under head coach Ralph Jordan.
 He played for the College All-Stars in its 34–17 defeat to the Green Bay Packers on August 2, 1968.

 In May 2013, he was posthumously inducted into the Alabama Sports Hall of Fame.

 Professional career

-Blue was selected 15th overall in the 1968 NFL draft by the San Francisco 49ers.
+Blue was selected 15th overall in the first round of the 1968 NFL draft by the San Francisco 49ers.
 Blue helped the team win three straight division titles, and was named an All-Pro team three times.